 History of Phylogenetics

-For centuries, scientists have tried to classify organisms into like groups in order to figure out their origins.
+For centuries, scientists such as Carolus Linnaeus have tried to classify organisms into like groups in order to figure out their origins.
 At first, most of this classification was based on anatomy and similar structures or physical features.
 As technology increased, this classification system was amended to include newly found biochemical data like similarities in DNA.
 Scientists than began looking at how closely different species were related to one another and when they seemingly went different evolutionary directions.

 Phylogenetics was developed to answer these questions and other questions like them.
 Scientists hypothesized that all species on Earth have evolved from the same common ancestor.
 The more closely two species are related, the more recent their last common ancestor.